Jo Adell: 2025

 On April 10, 2025, Adell became the third player in Angels history to hit two home runs in one inning, doing so in the fifth inning of an 11–1 win over the Tampa Bay Rays.
-On April 20, he hit a walk-off 3-run double in a 5–4 win over the San Francisco Giants, marking his second career walk-off hit.
-On June 2, The Angels launched 3 home runs including his solo home run in the 1st inning against the Boston Red sox, marking the first time a visiting club hit 3 home runs in the 1st inning at Fenway Park.
-On July 19, he hit 21st home runs of the year, recoding a career best for him.
+On April 20, he hit a walk-off three-run double in a 5–4 win over the San Francisco Giants, marking his second career walk-off hit.
+On June 2, the Angels launched three home runs, including his solo home run in the first inning against the Boston Red sox, marking the first time a visiting club hit three home runs in the first inning at Fenway Park.
+On July 19, Adell hit his 21st home run of the year, marking a career high.
 On August 19, he hit a 452-feet home run at Angels Stadium, marking his longest home run in his career.

-On August 26, Adell hit 30th home run of the season for the first time in his career.
-On September 8, he was named AL Player of the Week first time, hitting .407 with 5 home runs, 12 RBI, a double, 2 walks, 6 runs scored, a stolen base and a 1.448 OPS across 7 games.
+On August 26, Adell hit his 30th home run of the season for the first time in his career.
+On September 8, he was named AL Player of the Week for the first time, hitting .407 with five home runs, 12 RBI, a double, two walks, six runs scored, a stolen base and a 1.448 OPS across seven games.
+On September 27, Adell was voted as team MVP after a breakout season where he boasted 37 home runs, 98 RBI, 63 runs, and 18 doubles.

+2026

+On April 4, 2026, Adell became the first player in MLB history to rob three home runs in one game, when he did so in a 1–0 win over the Seattle Mariners.
+He first robbed Cal Raleigh's first potential homer of the year in the first inning, before robbing Josh Naylor of a home run in the eighth.
+In the ninth inning, the third took place when he robbed J. P. Crawford of a home run, leaping into the right field stands in the process.
+The previous record, as tracked by Sports Info Solutions was two, by Nook Logan in 2005 and Jesús Sánchez in 2025.

+Adell appeared in 111 games for the Angels in 2026, batting .239 with 16 home runs and 62 RBI.

+Cleveland Guardians

+On August 3, 2026, the Angels traded Adell to the Cleveland Guardians in exchange for Jacob Cozart.
+He made his Guardians debut on August 4, going 2–for–4 in Cleveland's 62 loss to the New York Mets.

+Personal life

+Growing up, Adell experienced reoccurring seizures due to having epilepsy, which prevented him from ever pursuing football and instead focusing on baseball.
+He is the son of former college football player Scott Adell and Doctor Nicole W. Adell.
+He has an older sister named Jessica, who was a star softball player herself, with whom he shares a close bond.
+When the time came for Jo's freshman year his sister was already nationally known for her elite talent.